vizmi/star-trek-adventures/doc/specification.md

 # Building blocks of the process
-- choose x increments out of these y attributes.
+- choose x increments out of these y *attributes*.
 The maximum increment per attribute is z